jjsoft-ar/siges-ui/README.md

 [![Total Downloads][ico-downloads]][link-downloads]
 [![StyleCI][ico-styleci]][link-styleci]

-This package is designed to apply a quick and easy template into a laravel application.
+This package is designed to apply a quick and easy packages into a laravel application.

-The idea is for JJSoft-Laravel web applications to use this template/package.
+The idea is for JJSoft-Laravel web applications to use this package.
 This should make it easier to keep multiple applications up to date and enable quicker development.

 ## Install